phillipbarron/2fa-cli-util/README.md

 export E2E_TEST_ONE_TIME_PASSWORD_KEY=SOME_SECRET_CODE
 ```

-* link the command
+* link the command (from within the project)

 ```bash
 [yarn|npm] link
 ```

-run from terminal
+run from terminal (this should now be available system-wide)

 ```bash
 acode